A Column-Wise Update Algorithm for Sparse Stochastic Matrix Factorization: Numerical experiments

-Table \ref{table1} displays the numerical results for Example \ref{ex:1} by running Algorithms \ref{PALM} and \ref{alg1} over $100$ randomly generated $V$ and initial points.
-Here, we choose ${\tt tol}=10^{-5}$ and ${\tt ITmax}=4000$, and the recovery is considered to be successful if the relative reconstruction error $\|V-W^{k}H^k\|_F/\|V\|_F$ is less than $1\%$ at the final iterate $(W^k,H^k)$.
-Here, `{\tt ct.}' means the averaged total computing time over the number of successful reconstructions.
+Table \ref{Ptable1} displays the numerical results for Example \ref{synex:1} by running Algorithms \ref{PALM} and \ref{alg1} over $100$ randomly generated $V$ and initial points with ${\tt tol}=10^{-5}$ and ${\tt ITmax}=6000$ and for Example \ref{synex:2} by running Algorithms \ref{PALM} and \ref{alg1} over $100$ randomly generated initial points with ${\tt tol}=10^{-5}$ and ${\tt ITmax}=4000$.
+Here, the recovery is considered to be successful if the relative reconstruction error $\|V-W^{k}H^k\|_F/\|V\|_F$ is less than $1\%$ at the final iterate $(W^k,H^k)$.

-We can observe from Table \ref{table1} that with the increase of prescribed sparsity, the successful probability of reconstruction of our algorithm is much higher than Algorithm \ref{PALM}.
-At the same time, our algorithm is much effective over Algorithm \ref{PALM} in terms of the computational time.
+We can observe from Table \ref{Ptable1} that with the increase of prescribed sparsity, the probability of successful reconstruction of our algorithm is much higher than Algorithm \ref{PALM}.